Aqqubirru/CRUDphp_tmplt/README.md

 ## ⚙️ Setup Instructions

 1. Clone or download this repository
 2. Import `database.sql` (if available) into your MySQL server
-3. Configure your database connection in `config.php`:
+3. Configure your database connection in `config.php`: (connect your MySQL)

 ## 💬 Author